KodeFoxx-Archives/deprecated-Kf.Localization/README.md

 # Kf.Localization
 Basic .Net library for supporting resource based localization.

-## Documentation ##
-This is coming.
-Meanwhile, please review the tests for the best examples on how to use.

 ## Download ##
 - Main library at https://www.nuget.org/packages/Kf.Localization/
 - Resx based implementation at https://www.nuget.org/packages/Kf.Localization.Resx/